codebyred/tales-of-ssl/docs/x.509_name.md

-An X.509 Name (also called a Distinguished Name, or DN) is a structured set of attributes that uniquely identifies an entity (like a person, organization, or server) in an X.509 certificate.
+An X.509 Name (also called a Distinguished Name, or DN) is a structured set of attributes that uniquely identifies
+an entity (like a person, organization, or server) in an X.509 certificate.

 It is used in digital certificates to describe who the certificate is for
 — such as the owner of a website's SSL certificate or the signer of a digital document.

-C=US
-ST=California
-L=San Francisco
-O=Example Corp
-OU=IT Department
-CN=example.com

 | Field                      | Description                  |
 | -------------------------- | ---------------------------- |